Trethomas

-Post 1900 New Town
+Post-1900 new town

 With an original name of Thomastown, it was mainly built by William James Thomas, a co-owner of the Bedwas Navigation Colliery Company, (also of mines in Aberdare in the Cynon Valley).
-Most of the earlier parts of Trethomas were built in and around 1900 - 1913, when the mine was developing and at the apex of coal production in the South Wales coalfield.
-The terraced streets of Trethomas were appropriately named, some were named after members of William Thomas's family, hence the names: William, James, Thomas, and Mary.
-Others involved association with local areas, such as Navigation Street (associated with the Bedwas Navigation Colliery Company), Coronation Street (for Queen Elizabeth II's coronation in 1953), Redbrook Avenue after Redbrook House, which once stood on the left of the road entering the village from Machen (opposite the Chequered Flag petrol station), until its demolition in the late 1950s.
-It was named after the brook that ran nearby and coloured red with rust from the old drift mine that was situated at Glyn Gwyn - now redeveloped as Addison Way leading up to Graig-Y-Rhacca.
+Most of the earlier parts of Trethomas were built in and around 1900–1913, when the mine was developing and at the apex of coal production in the South Wales coalfield.
+Many of the terraced streets of Trethomas were named after members of William Thomas's family, hence the names William, James, Thomas and Mary.
+Others involved association with local areas, such as Navigation Street (associated with the Bedwas Navigation Colliery Company) and Redbrook Avenue, after Redbrook House, which once stood on the left of the road entering the village from Machen (opposite the Chequered Flag petrol station), until its demolition in the late 1950s.
+It was named after the brook that ran nearby and coloured red with rust from the old drift mine that was situated at Glyn Gwyn – now redeveloped as Addison Way leading up to Graig-Y-Rhacca.
 The bridge over the now demolished railway line on Addison Way was built on the remains of the coal tipping from the mine.